 For items intended for internal use (e.g., department T-shirts), UW–Madison departments/units are strongly encouraged to work with an internal-use licensed vendor, a subset of all licensed vendors.
 Working with an internal-use vendor ensures that your purchase can be approved and that your department isn’t being charged for royalties on UW–Madison trademarks.
 If a particular product isn’t available from any internal-use licensed vendors, contact the Office of Trademark Licensing for assistance.

-A purchasing contract for internal-use promotional goods and apparel is also available, allowing UW–Madison departments/units to place orders of $5,000 or more.
-You can work with three vendors on this contract: 4imprint, Ad Madison, and Brown & Bigelow.
+A purchasing contract for internal-use promotional goods and apparel is also available, allowing UW–Madison departments/units to place orders of $5,000 or more with select vendors in the contract.

 Please note, we are unable to issue a license to a new vendor simply because an individual campus unit wants to work with the vendor or has already placed an order with the vendor.
 The university’s licensing process is strictly controlled.

-For a full list of UW–Madison logos and names with active trademarks—including the UW crest, Motion W, and Bucky Badger—visit the Office of Trademark Licensing website.
+For a full list of UW–Madison logos and names with active trademarks — including the W Crest, Motion W, and Bucky Badger — visit the Office of Trademark Licensing website.
 Individuals and companies that produce promotional goods and apparel using these logos or graphically represented names must comply with trademark policies, including licensing agreements and royalty payments.

 Revenue from trademark licensing and royalty agreements fund need-based scholarships for UW–Madison students called Bucky Grants.

-The registered trademark symbol must appear next to UW–Madison logos (UW crest, Motion W, Bucky Badger) when they’re used on promotional goods and apparel — size permitting.
+The registered trademark symbol must appear next to UW–Madison logos (W Crest, Motion W, Bucky Badger) when they’re used on promotional goods and apparel — size permitting.
 Other uses, such as on a website or in a publication, do not require it.

 Most licensed vendors will add the trademark symbol to the promotional item or apparel design for you.
 Alternatively, you may request logo files with the trademark symbol from University Marketing.